kehantan/labbook/docs/protease_assay/prot_opt.rst

 **Results**

 * Plot Michaelis-Menten plot. x-axis = protease concentration, y-axis = RFU or reaction velocity
+* In GraphPad Prism, analyse the result using :code:`Nonlinear regression -> Enzyme kinetics - Velocity as a function of substrate -> Michaelis-Menten`.
-* Get Km.
-Protease optimisation Km will be used as the protease concentration for substrate optimisation and protease inhibition assay.
+* GraphPad Prism will calculate Km value.
+Km value of protease optimisation will be used as the protease concentration for substrate optimisation and protease inhibition assay.
+* Graph should looks like a typical Michaelis-Menten plot with plateau.
+If no plateau observed/not obvious, can try to prolong incubation time or reduce substrate concentration.
+Usually reduce substrate concentration by 2 fold is a good starting point.
+* Can carry out the optimisation at different substrate concentration in a single experiment to save time and be more efficient.